scoutos/scout-cli/README.md

 xattr -d com.apple.quarantine scout-cli-macos

 # Move & rename executable
-sudo mv scout-cli-macos /usr/local/bin/scout-cli
+sudo mv scout-cli-macos /usr/local/bin/scout
 ```

-3. Now you should be able to use `scout-cli` from your system!
-Trying running `scout-cli --help` to see if it works.
+3. Now you should be able to use `scout` from your system!
+Trying running `scout --help` to see if it works.
-4. If you want to remove the cli you can run `sudo rm /usr/local/bin/scout-cli`.
+4. If you want to remove the cli you can run `sudo rm /usr/local/bin/scout`.
 5. **Note**: You may have to grant the cli permissions to write, read, delete to your system.

 ### Setup API Key